kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 do not affect the files in the original subvolume.

-Subvolumes can be given capacity limits, through the qgroups/quota facility, but otherwise share the single storage pool of the whole btrfs filesystem.
+Subvolumes can be given capacity limits, through the qgroups/quota facility, but otherwise share the single storage pool of the whole BTRFS filesystem.
 They may even share data between themselves (through deduplication or snapshotting).

 .. note::